 Consider Re-Taking The Exam

-After you’ve completed this exam, sign up for a new test date and study in earnest.
+After you’ve completed this exam, sign up for a new test date, and study in earnest.

-Now, get to that cramming!
+Alright, now get to that cramming!